Calculate your take-home pay in The Heart of Dixie. Alabama income tax rate: 5%.

 | Take-Home Pay | - | - | - |

-Alabama has a progressive income tax system with a top rate of 5%.
+Alabama has progressive income tax with rates of 2%, 4%, and 5%.
 This calculator estimates your take-home pay after federal income tax, state income tax, Social Security, Medicare, and any pre-tax deductions like 401(k) contributions.
 Enter your salary or hourly wage above to see a detailed breakdown of your paycheck.